alanphys/LinaQA/docs/LQHelp9-2-1-3.rst

 ACR Phantoms
 ============

 Automatically analyzes DICOM images of the American College of Radiology (ACR) CT and MRI phantoms.
 The images can be from either a CT or CBCT, or MRI.
 A PDF report of results is generated and saved in the image directory.
-No customisable settings are currently implemented.
+No customisable settings are currently implemented.The phantom can be changed on the fly from a pop up window.
+A long or right click on the |ac| button will open the pop up.

 Please see the `ACR Phantoms Module <https://pylinac.readthedocs.io/en/latest/acr.html#>`_ in the `Pylinac documentation <https://pylinac.readthedocs.io/en/latest/>`_ for more information.

 |Note| Not all settings have been implemented.

 .. |Note| image:: _static/Note.png

+.. |ac| image:: _static/ACRPhantoms.png